Table of Contents[Hide][Show]

 In the THM books, there is an emphasis on making sure you don’t “feel deprived.”
 Thus, they include large numbers of recipes under the headings “more sweet treats,” “desserts,” candies and bars,” “cakes and muffins,” “cookies, brownies, and pies” (sweetened with THM sweeteners) “shakes” and the like.

-In one of the THM cookbooks, the number of pages devoted to veggie sides (15 pages) is a tiny compared to the number of pages (175 or so) devoted to categories of sweet recipes.
-Now, there are a great deal of veggies included in the main dishes, but the imbalance and emphasis on sweets, shakes, etc. is still concerning!
+In one of the THM cookbooks, the number of pages devoted to veggie sides (15 pages) is tiny compared to the number of pages (175 or so) devoted to categories of sweet recipes.
+Now, there are many veggies included in the main dishes, but the imbalance and emphasis on sweets, shakes, etc. are still concerning!